Banner reads "Words are power" in navy and pictures the silhouette of a person speaking into a microphone on a yellow and pink background

 • All students are eligible for participation and advancement in this program.

-• Local/State Competitions must be registered to Empowered by: January 15, 2025
+• Local/State Competitions must be registered to Empowered by: TBD

-• Deadline for competition winners to submit registration for State Finals: February 14, 2025
+• Deadline for local competition winners to submit registration for State Finals: TBD

 School Registration